 Also, you must have the mental strength to prepare yourself to remain safe against altitude sickness.
 As you proceed to the higher elevation, it is apparent to suffer from altitude sickness.
 Train yourself to fight against any problems.

-Can you see Everest from Annapurna base camp?
+Reality 13.
+You can not see Everest from Annapurna base camp.

 Although each station lies on the Himalayas, you cannot see Everest from the Annapurna base camp.
 The mountains you can reach from ABC are the Annapurna ranges, Macchapuchre, Dhaulagiri, Hinuchuli, Mardi Himal, Nilgiri, etc.

 However, you cannot look at Mt.
 Everest from the Annapurna base camp as Everest lies in the northeast, and Annapurna base camp lies in the northwest.
 Hence, you must make a trip for two diverse trekking packages to physically look at Everest and Annapurna.

 Reality 14.
 It is easier to trek the Annapurna base camp compared to the Everest base camp.